-For those who would like to read the entire article: How Losing my Faith Helped Me Find (Real) Faith by Jessica Lopez
+For those who would like to read the entire article: How Losing My Faith Helped Me Find (Real) Faith

 Thank you for reading and for sharing with others!
 We pray you are blessed by it and we appreciate your support following our blog.
 Stay tuned for Part Two. ~Jessica